-Laura Gutowski of Everything In Its Space says, “The person who has committed to getting more organised needs to start with their own things”.
-Lynda Wylie of Tidy Rooms agrees.
-“Lead by example.
+Lynda Wylie of Tidy Rooms says, “Lead by example.
 When other people in the household see and experience first-hand the difference decluttering and organising makes to a family member, they often become interested in what the individual is doing, sparking positive conversations and feedback”.
-Laura continues, “They’ll notice how much happier and more relaxed the person doing the organising has become, thus opening themselves up to giving it a go”.
+“They’ll notice how much happier and more relaxed the person doing the organising has become, thus opening themselves up to giving it a go”.
 Lynda is convinced this gentle, patient approach can be a real recipe for change.

 For those of us with more people than usual working in our home, Karen Eyre-White of Go Do says, “If you’re finding it stressful that your partner or other family member isn’t keeping a good work schedule, or setting good boundaries when working from home, find small ways to show them what you’re doing.
 For example, pin your schedule to the fridge, or cover up your work area at the weekend.
 They’ll soon start wondering what it’s all about and you’ll find them asking you questions, or simply following your lead”.

 Involving others in your decluttering journey is a key part of success.
 Laura Williams of OrganisedWell explains further: “Think about the reasons, benefits and vision for the space and really engage all parties in these.
 Also understand any concerns others might have and talk about boundaries.
 It may be necessary to leave items or areas that family members aren’t comfortable with organising until they’ve seen the results elsewhere and can follow the great example their family members have set”.